 Helmut Kipphan Student Chapter Competition

-Since 1987 TAGA has recognized the research achievements of TAGA Student Members and Chapters by bestowing several awards for exceptional work in technical research.
+Since 1987 TAGA has recognized the research achievements of TAGA Student Members and Chapters by bestowing awards for exceptional work.
 All active students are encouraged to participate in these competitions to showcase their abilities in technical writing, design, and production.
+We have updated the competition rules in 2024 to better reflect how industry and education have changed in recent years and to allow for greater participation from different schools and universities.
+This is also reducing the barrier to entry.
+It is now possible for groups to be selective about the areas that they wish to submit and do not need to do all the categories.

 Helmut Kipphan Student Chapter Competition

-Each category could be entered individually and there is absolutely no need to produce a full journal.
+Each category could be entered individually and there is absolutely no need to produce a full journal as in previous years.
 For instance, a chapter could produce a package for personal care, technical paper publication, publication production and t-shirt design as four separate items and their best three results would be used for the Kipphan Cup competition.
 Each category is scored equally with a total of 25 points available.

 Categories